Kentish Bus

-London Country South East (LCSE) was a bus operator in South East England and London.
-It was formed from the split of London Country Bus Services in 1986 and operated a fleet of around 170 buses from four garages, with its headquarters located in Northfleet.
-It was rebranded as Kentish Bus in 1987 and used this name for most of its existence.
+Kentish Bus was a bus operator in South East England and London.
+It was formed from the split of London Country Bus Services in 1986 as London Country South East (LCSE) and operated a fleet of around 170 buses from four garages, with its headquarters located in Northfleet, subsequently rebranding to Kentish Bus in 1987.
 Its former garages and operations now form part of Arriva Southern Counties and Arriva London.

 Formation and early history

 In the run-up to deregulation, London Country Bus Services was broken into four smaller companies on 7 September 1986.

 London Country South East was the smallest of the four, with just 169 buses and garages in Dartford, Dunton Green, Northfleet and Swanley, with some London Regional Transport contracts operated from the former National Travel garages in Victoria and Catford, with the head office in an office in Dartford.

-Bill Gunning, the former Traffic Manager of London Country Bus Service, became the new company's managing director.
+Bill Gunning, the former Traffic Manager of London Country Bus Services, became the new company's managing director.
 The company was renamed Kentish Bus & Coach in April 1987, and a new maroon and cream livery, loosely based on the colours of the erstwhile Colchester Corporation Transport, replaced the former London Country green.
 The head office was relocated to Northfleet.